SkylineCommunications/dataminer-docs/connector-help/connector_help/EMC_Isilon_x400.md

 ## About

-This driver provides centralized monitoring and administration to manage the following features:
+This connector provides centralized monitoring and administration to manage the following features:

 - A symmetrical cluster that runs a distributed file system.